Mishalzeera/the-money-manager/README.md

 ### Create End Tax Season Page

 This handy page is for when it is time to end your tax period.
-By coincidence the author had to do his taxes the day before, and realised it is handy to be able to decide for yourself when you want to send in your invoices and receipts, and when you want to hold on a bit longer.
+By coincidence I had to do my taxes the day before, and realised it is handy to be able to decide for yourself when you want to send in your invoices and receipts, and when you want to hold on a bit longer.
 Now there is a page (with the handy tax calculator) where you can work out your taxes, and then initiate the "end